Academic Writing Guides

 Let’s consider a sample of argumentative essay on how social media enhances connectivity:

 One of the primary benefits of social media is its ability to facilitate instant communication and connection across the globe.
-Platforms such as Facebook, Twitter, and Instagram break down geographical barriers, enabling people to establish and maintain relationships regardless of physical location and fostering a sense of global community.
-Furthermore, social media has transformed how people stay connected with friends and family.
+Platforms such as Facebook, Twitter, and Instagram break down geographical barriers, enabling people to establish and maintain relationships regardless of their physical location, fostering a sense of global community.
+Furthermore, social media has transformed the way people stay connected with friends and family.
 Whether separated by miles or time zones, social media ensures that relationships remain dynamic and relevant, contributing to a more interconnected world.

 Moreover, social media has played a pivotal role in giving voice to social justice movements and marginalized communities.
-Movements such as #BlackLivesMatter, #MeToo, and #ClimateStrike have gained momentum through social media, allowing individuals to share their stories and advocate for change on a global scale.
-This digital activism can shape public opinion and hold institutions accountable.
+Movements such as #BlackLivesMatter, #MeToo, and #ClimateStrike have gained momentum through social media, providing a space for individuals to share their stories and advocate for change on a global scale.
+This digital activism has the power to shape public opinion and hold institutions accountable.

-Social media platforms provide a dynamic space for open dialogue and discourse.
+Social media platforms provide a dynamic space for open dialogue and discourse on a wide range of topics.
 Users can engage in discussions, share information, and challenge each other’s perspectives, fostering a culture of critical thinking.
-This open exchange of ideas contributes to a more informed and enlightened society where individuals can broaden their horizons and develop a nuanced understanding of complex issues.
+This open exchange of ideas contributes to a more informed and enlightened society, where individuals can broaden their horizons and develop a nuanced understanding of complex issues.

 While criticisms of social media abound, it is crucial to recognize its positive impact on connectivity and the amplification of diverse voices.
 Social media transcends physical and cultural barriers, connecting people across the globe and providing a platform for marginalized voices to be heard.
 By fostering open dialogue and facilitating the exchange of ideas, social media contributes to a more interconnected and empowered society.
 Embracing the positive aspects of social media allows us to harness its potential for positive change and collective growth.